MeznahAlshubaian/assignment-3/docs/technical-documentation.md

 - Smooth fade-in animation while scrolling.
 - A timer that displays how long the visitor has spent on the site.
 - projects filter by category using interactive buttons.
+- projects sorting from a --> z and from z --> a.

 ---